Miho Kajioka

-Miho Kajioka (born 21 February 1973) is a Japanese photographer, living in Kyoto.
-In 2019, she received the Prix Nadar for the book So it goes.
+Miho Kajioka (born 21 February 1973) is a Japanese photographer based in Kyoto.
+She is known for minimalist black-and-white photography influenced by Japanese aesthetics and concepts of time, memory, and impermanence.
+In 2019 she received the Prix Nadar for her photobook So it goes.

 Early life and education

-Kajioka was born in Okayama, Japan.
-She studied at the San Francisco Art Institute in San Francisco, California, and at Concordia University in Montreal, Canada.
+Kajioka was born in Okayama, Japan, in 1973.
+She moved to the United States in 1992 to study painting at the San Francisco Art Institute, later shifting her focus to photography.
+She continued her studies at Concordia University in Montreal, Canada.